 Truly cold hardy, it’s an early bloomer with frost-tolerant flowers.
 Be sure to plant more than one shrub – although ‘Nanking’ is self-pollinating, it often fails to set fruit without another nearby.

-‘Nanking’ can be purchased as a 1 to 2-foot bare root plant from Nature Hills.
+‘Nanking’ can be purchased as a one- to two-foot bare root plant from Nature Hills.

 3. Canada Red Select

-Chokecherries are extremely cold hardy, surviving and thriving in Zones 2-7.
+Chokecherries are extremely cold hardy, surviving and thriving in Zones 2 to 7.

 This plant is not picky about its soil, and if a 25-foot-tall tree sounds a little tall for harvesting fruit, don’t worry, it can be pruned to a manageable shrub size or shaped into a small tree.

-The ‘Canada Red Select’ variety, available from Nature Hills, grows 20-25 feet tall at maturity and 18-20 feet wide, but if you live in a cold desert climate like I do, it will take quite a while to reach its full size.
+The ‘Canada Red Select’ variety, available from Nature Hills, grows 20 to 25 feet tall at maturity and 18 to 20 feet wide, but if you live in a cold desert climate like I do, it will take quite a while to reach its full size.

 Ripening late, the deep red to black fruits of this US native are very tart but are made more palatable when transformed into a sprightly jelly or wine with the help of a little sugar.